EDUCBA

 Operator Description Example

-> If the value of left operand is greater than that of the value of the right operand, the condition becomes true; if not then false. a > b
+> If the value of the left operand is greater than that of the value of the right operand, the condition becomes true; if not, then false. a > b

-< If the value of left operand is less than that of a value of the right operand, the condition becomes true; if not then false. a < b
+< If the value of the left operand is less than that of the value of the right operand, the condition becomes true; if not, then false. a < b

-!< If the value of left operand is not less than the value of right operand, the condition becomes true; if not then false. a !< b
+!< If the value of the left operand is not less than that of the right, the condition becomes true; if not, then false. a !< b

-!> If the value of left operand is not greater than the value of right operand, the condition becomes true; if not then false. a !> b
+!> If the value of the left operand is not greater than that of the right, the condition becomes true; if not, then false. a !> b

-Let us take an example of EMPLOYEE table as shown below to understand how to use the comparison operators as stated above while performing MySQL queries.
+Let us take an example of the EMPLOYEE table, as shown below, to understand how to use the comparison operators stated above while performing MySQL queries.

 ID NAME AGE SALARY